pub struct AgentPromptPacket<T> {

 grooming-rebooking; the name lets audits connect a packet back to the

-workflow contract that defined its allowed tools and forbidden actions.
+workflow rules that defined its allowed tools and forbidden actions.

 goal: PurposeBusiness goal the agent should pursue while preparing only draft output.